guillermooo/sublime-undocs/source/reference/color_schemes.rst

    Color of bracketed sections of text when the caret is in a bracketed section.
-   Only applied when the ``match_brackets`` setting is set to `true`.
+   Only applied when the ``match_brackets`` setting is set to ``true``.

 ``bracketContentsOptions``
-   Controls certain options
+   Controls how brackets are highlighted when a caret is between a bracket pair.
-   when the caret is in a bracket section.
+   Expects a space-separated list of the available options.
    Only applied when the ``match_brackets`` setting is set to ``true``.